 Search ImagingPixel for Images by Camera or Lens

-Legacy Lens Review: Doing a body switch with the Nikon Series E 35mm 1:2.5 mounted on a Canon EOS digital SLR camera.
+Image making with the legacy Nikon Series E 35mm 1:2.5 mounted on a Canon EOS digital SLR camera.

-There is still plenty that can be gained by maintaining your presence in photography, say, with a vintage manual focus prime lens mounted on a digital SLR camera, which can be a vintage model itself.
+Plenty can still be gained by maintaining your presence in photography, say, with a vintage manual focus prime lens mounted on a digital SLR camera, which can be a vintage model itself.
 The setup can be based on curiosity about image characteristics of lenses from the past, a choice to start going digital over the ever-increasing cost of doing film photography, or the option of acquiring advanced digital camera models.

 I did my pick with a Nikon Series E 35mm 1:2.5, mounted on a Canon EOS 300D via an AF-Confirm Nikon Ai to Canon EF lens adapter.
 On the EOS 300D, the Series E 35mm 1:2.5 lens is equivalent to a 56mm lens on a 35mm full-frame camera, a focal length that is a tad longer than a standard 55mm lens as often found on vintage SLR film cameras.